-Japan's export surplus has increased slightly, and its current account surplus remainsl strong.
+Japan's export surplus has increased slightly, and its current account surplus remains strong.

-For the fourth quarter, overall country-level debt grew 19%, mostly due to a significant nominal growth in non-financial corporation debt, with areas of concern in Transportation Equipment, Real Estate, Transport, Commodity Lease, Utilities, and Construction.
-Household debt showed moderate growth and is now at a level of low concern.
+For the second quarter, overall country-level debt grew 20%, even with the 19% in the previous quarter.
+Non-Financial Business debt remains an issue, with areas of concern in Transportation Equipment, Real Estate, Transport, Commodity Lease, Utilities, Construction and Small Business Enterprises.
+Household debt continued to show moderate growth and remains at a level of low concern.

-Financial institution types that show the most concern are Securities Investment Trusts, Finance Companies, Structured Financing Special Purpose Vehicles, Financial Auxiliaries, Collectively Managed Trusts, and Pension Funds Debt.
+Financial institution types that show the most concern are Foreign Banks, Agricultural, Forestry and Fishery Banks, Small Business Banks, Non-Banks, Financial Auxiliaries, Collectively Managed Trusts, and Pension Funds Debt.
 These are all worth watching, because in the history of financial crises and credit risk, problems most often arise in secondary types of institutions because of lower levels of regulatory scrutiny.